Emilee Carpenter Photography v. James

 Description: New York state law forces photographer and blogger Emilee Carpenter to create photographs and blogs celebrating same-sex weddings if she does so for weddings between one man and one woman.
 Penalties for violating the law include fines of up to $100,000, a revoked business license, and up to a year in jail.

-- Pronunciation guide: Neihart (NIGH-hart)
+- Pronunciation guide: Neihart (NYE'-hart)

 # # #

 Previous News Releases

-Jonathan Scruggs serves as senior counsel and director of the Center for Conscience Initiatives with Alliance Defending Freedom.
-In this role, Scruggs leads the team defending the constitutionally protected freedom of creative professionals to live out their faith in business and professional life without being subjected to government coercion, discrimination, or punishment.
-Since joining ADF in 2006, Scruggs has worked on and prevailed in a variety of cases that protect the right of people to freely express their faith in their school, in their business, and in the public square.
+Jonathan Scruggs serves as senior counsel and vice president of litigation strategy and the Center for Conscience Initiatives with Alliance Defending Freedom.
+In this role, he identifies new litigation opportunities and develops new strategies for protecting free speech and religious liberty in collaboration with the chief legal counsel and litigation team directors.
+As the leader for the Center for Conscience Initiatives, Scruggs oversees the litigation team defending the rights of professionals and business owners to live out their faith as well as the litigation efforts to protect equal opportunities for women in athletics.
+Since joining ADF in 2006, Scruggs has worked on and prevailed in a variety of cases that protect the right of people to freely express their faith in their business, at school, and in the public square.
 He earned his J.D. at Harvard Law School and is admitted to practice in the states of Arizona and Tennessee.
-Scruggs is also admitted to multiple federal district and appellate courts.
+Scruggs is also admitted to the U.S. Supreme Court and multiple federal district and appellate courts.